 In addition to veterinary work, Dr. Weimer also runs a commercial cow-calf operation, seed stock operation, and a beef feedlot facility.
-He currently lives in Knightstown, Indiana with their Great Dane, Walter and their daughters Charlotte and Gwendolynn.
+He currently lives in Knightstown, Indiana with their two kitties Daniel and Sandra and their daughters Charlotte and Gwendolynn.

 Dr. Sarah is a Long Island, New York native.
 She spent her younger years working at the New York thoroughbred racetracks with her dad (an equine veterinarian), but moved to North Carolina to get her Bachelor's degree in Biology and Chemistry from the University of North Carolina at Wilmington.
 There she worked with all creatures great and small from sea turtles and zoo animals to dogs and cats.
 She then attended Purdue University College of Veterinary Medicine and graduated in 2012.
 After graduation she moved to Knightstown, Indiana with her husband.
 In 2018, Dr. Sarah and Dr. DJ started their practice together.

-When not at the clinic, Dr. Sarah enjoys reading, crocheting, traveling the world and exploring the local country roads with her husband, their beautiful daughters Charlotte and Gwendolynn, and their very handsome Great Dane, Walter.
+When not at the clinic, Dr. Sarah enjoys reading, crocheting, traveling the world and exploring the local country roads with her husband and their beautiful daughters Charlotte and Gwendolynn.

 [Pictured next to "James Herriot's veterinary practice in England.
 He's the author of "All Creatures Great and Small"!